Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Fixed density

 \end{problem}

-By an analogous argument as in Section~\ref{sec:hjb} (but less involved, since we are only optimizing over $J$), we obtain the following result: a relaxed version of Problem~\ref{prob:fixed_density_in_terms_of_J} may be transformed into an elliptic PDE.
+By a standard variational argument we obtain the following result, which states that a relaxed version of Problem~\ref{prob:fixed_density_in_terms_of_J} may be transformed into an elliptic PDE.
 Essentially, this is obtained through variation of the Lagrangian functional

-\begin{theorem} Suppose $J \in \Lambda^1(M)$ is a local extremum of $\mathcal C(J)$ given by~\eqref{eq:cost_fixed_density_in_J} under the constraint that $\delta J = 0$.
+\begin{theorem} Suppose $J \in \mathfrak X(M)$ is a local extremum of $\mathcal C(J)$ given by~\eqref{eq:cost_fixed_density_in_J} under the constraint that $\div J = 0$.
 Then there exists a $\Phi \in C^{\infty}(M)$ such that

 For this $\Phi$, $J$ is given by

 and the corresponding control field $u$ is given by

 \end{theorem}